-This easy to make historical gingerbread cake recipe dates back to the 1600’s.
+This easy to make old fashioned gingerbread cake recipe is from the 17th century.
 It is flavorful, dense, and moist, and still as perfect today as it was back then.

 Gingerbread itself has a very long history, evolving across time from preserved ginger all the way to the sugary cakes and cookies that we are familiar with today.
 If you want to dive deeper into the history and evolution of gingerbread (which is really long and varied!), check out this awesome resource I found from The Old Foodie.

 In the 1600’s, gingerbread cake was traditionally used, not as a dessert, but as a stomach settler!
 The Gingerbread that is dense and cake like today comes to us by way of the honey cake.
 Spices were added, and in America, the cheaper molasses replaced honey.
 It turned into a favorite recipe for early Americans because the fragrant spices and rich flavor overrode the crude leavening agents of the time, which often left a bitter aftertaste.
 That would totally ruin a cake!

 I have based my recipe (which I am totally calling dessert, since I am a modern day American and pretty much addicted to all things sweet) off of recipes I found in “The Art of Cookery” and “American Cakes”.
 I wanted a cake that was easy to make since my girls would be helping me, and would also something that would taste great.

 I choose to kind of combine the cakes a bit to reflect everyday ingredients we have on hand (anyone keep pot ash in their cabinets?) as well as modern day measurements (what the heck is half a gill of sack, anyway?!) and modern conveniences (how long does one cook a cake in a hot oven?
 And what temperature is “hot”?)
 (Pssst… a half a gill of sack is a teacup half full of brandy!)

 - Kids aged 0-3 can help you measure the ingredients and stir.